Dan Wesson Commander Classic Bobtail

 In addition, a special, full-sized version of the Combat Master was also built; this version is known as the Model 9-11-01.
 As the name would indicate, it is meant to serve as Detonics’ memorial to the tragedy of 9-11, and the rosewood grip plates carry memorial engraving to 9-11 as well as the Detonics logo.
 As a full-sized version of the new version of the Combat Master, the 9-11-01 has a full 5-inch barrel as well as the typical features of the Combat Master.
 The pistol (except for the grip plates) is made entirely of machined and hand-finished stainless steel.

-Twilight 2000 Notes: The new version of the Combat Master does not exist in the Twilight 2000 timeline.
+Twilight 2000 Notes: The new versions of the Combat Master do not exist in the Twilight 2000 timeline.

 Weapon